The Consciousness of Health: Acupuncture and Self-Perception

 Even though the channels themselves are very deep, the process of inserting acupuncture needles into “points” along the channels is relatively superficial.
 We don’t need to needle deeply into the body to contact the energy of the channels.
 With the right technique and intention, the energy of the deeper levels of the body can be contacted and directed.
 Just like the mind can direct internal physiological processes through breath, tai ji, qi gong and meditation, superficial insertion of acupuncture needles along acupuncture points on the body can also direct internal physiological processes.
 They can also direct aspects of the mind and consciousness.

 Acupuncture is “energetic medicine.”
 It works through tapping into the innate, naturally-occurring functional energy flow in the body.
-Some call this the “life-force,” which sounds kind of elusive and vague.
-But whoever uses this term is correct.
+Some call this the “life-force.”
+The ancient Chinese called this energy “Qi.”
+It is described as the energetic force that empowers function and movement in the body.
+It is what allows the Lungs to respirate, the Heart to beat and the intestines to have peristaltic movement.
 Acupuncture works with the “energy” that gives us life.

 The deepest acupuncture channels however, called the “Extraordinary Vessels,” do not connect to the 12 Primary organs of the body (the viscera and bowels).
 They are deeper than that.
 They connect to what are known as the “curious organs” – the brain, bones, uterus, blood vessels – special organs and structures that are considered evolutionary in form and function.